getporter/porter/docs/content/build-image.md

 Use "helm [command] --help" for more information about a command.
 ```

-The [Porter Mixin Contract](#tbd) specifies that mixins must provide a `build` sub command that generates Dockerfile lines to support the runtime execution of the mixin.
-In the case of the `helm` mixin, this includes installing Helm and running a `helm init --client-only` to prepare the image.
-At build time, Porter uses the _porter.yaml_ to determine what mixins are required for the bundle.
-Porter then invokes the build sub-command for each specified mixin and appends that output to the base Dockerfile.
+Porter mixins must provide a build command that generates Dockerfile lines to support the runtime execution of the mixin.
+In the case of the helm mixin, this includes installing Helm and running a `helm init --client-only` to prepare the image.
+At build time, Porter uses the porter.yaml to determine what mixins are required for the bundle.
+Then Porter invokes the build sub-command for each specified mixin and appends that output to the base Dockerfile.

-In the end, the result is a single invocation image with all of the necessary pieces: the porter-runtime, selected mixins and any relevant configuration files, scripts, charts or manifests.
+In the end, the result is a single invocation image with the necessary pieces: the porter-runtime, selected mixins and any relevant configuration files, scripts, charts or manifests.
 That invocation image can then be executed by any tool that supports the CNAB spec, while still taking advantage of the Porter capabilities.